Welcome!

 Also, we now have a CAMTA Programs YouTube channel where members can rewatch or catch up on presentations.
 Please stay tuned as an announcement will be made in our Newsletter as well as our Facebook group.

 Join us for our members’ meetings, held on the 2nd Friday of every month (September through June).
-This year, meetings will be held at PianoForte Chicago, except for September, December, January, and February, which will be held over Zoom.
+This year, meetings will be held at PianoForte Chicago, except for September, December, January, February, and March, which will be held over Zoom.
 The Zoom meeting ID number and passcodes are published in the CAMTA Newsletters and on the CAMTA private group on Facebook.
 We hope to see you there!

 Member News